A Unified Mixture-View Framework for Unsupervised Representation Learning: Introduction

-Specifically, as shown in Figure~\ref{fig:intro} (c), BSIM first creates mixtures among instances by proportion, \eg, $x_{ij}$ that mixes $\lambda$ of $x_i$ and $(1-\lambda)$ of $x_j$, where $\lambda\in (0,1)$ obeys a Beta distribution.
+Specifically, as shown in Fig.~\ref{fig:intro}(c), BSIM first creates mixtures using CutMix \cite{yun2019cutmix} among instances by proportion, \eg, $x_{ij}$ that mixes $\lambda$ of $x_i$ and $(1-\lambda)$ of $x_j$, where $\lambda\in (0,1)$ obeys a Beta distribution.
 Different from instance discrimination that constructs positive pairs between two views from the same image, BSIM makes use of mixed views $x_{ij}$ to create what we call \emph{spurious-positive} pairs $\left(x_{ij},x_i'\right)$ and $\left(x_{ij},x_j'\right)$.
-The optimization also proportionally takes $\lambda$ in to account for computing the losses.
+The optimization also proportionally takes $\lambda$ into account for computing the losses.
 The interaction of spurious-positive pairs compete for an equilibrium state when grouping intra-instance and inter-instance views, modulated by the distribution of $\lambda$\footnote{It is worth noting that $\lambda\sim Bernoulli(0.5)$ degenerates the problem into instance discrimination exactly.}.
 Meantime, negative pairs keep pushing away different instances.
 As a result, BSIM encourages contrastive competition among instances, leaning towards exploring higher-level inter-image relations.
 Since BSIM does not maintain dynamically changing pseudo labels as clustering-based methods, the shortcut issue is naturally avoided.

-Our contribution is threefold. \begin{itemize} \item We propose a novel paradigm, called BSIM, to encourage contrastive competition among instances for higher-level representation learning. \item BSIM is a plug-in approach with minimal modification to existing methods based on instance discrimination. \item BSIM achieves state-of-the-art performance in a large body of standard benchmarks. \end{itemize}
+The contribution of this paper is twofold, \begin{itemize} \item We propose a novel paradigm, namely BSIM, to encourage contrastive competition among instances for higher-level representation learning.
+Specifically, we generate \emph{spurious positive examples} using CutMix mixture, and we quantitatively score the distance between any image pairs by formulating a new contrastive loss . \item BSIM is a general-purpose enhancement to existing methods that rely on instance discrimination (e.g. SimCLR, MoCo, BYOL, SimSiam).
+BSIM boosts performance for prior arts by clear margins and the gain from BSIM (e.g. BYOL-BSIM) is even comparable to the latest elaborately designed methods such as SimSiam \cite{chen2020exploring}.
+Moreover, it requires minimal modification to current self-supervised learning frameworks while adding neglectable cost.
+In general, BSIM-powered networks achieve state-of-the-art performance in a large body of standard benchmarks. \end{itemize}